 - When in doubt, we always recommend consulting a flow core or other flow expert for additional guidance on maintaining cell viability.

-Products: Single Cell Gene Expression, Single Cell Immune Profiling, Connect
+Products: Single Cell Gene Expression, Single Cell Immune Profiling, Single Cell ATAC, Single Cell Multiome ATAC + GEX, Connect